Melody Time: Contemporary reviews

-At the time of its release, the film received "generally unfavorable reviews".
+At the time of its release, the film received "generally unfavorable" reviews.
 However, Disney Discourse: Producing the Magic Kingdom notes that an article in Time Magazine around that time "celebrated the global scope of the Disney product", and a 1948 review for The News-Sentinel said the "charm and skill" that one had to expect from Disney is "delightful entertainment" for all children.
 A 1948 review of the film for the Los Angeles Times said the "acts" Johnny Appleseed and Pecos Bill, which the "new variety show from Walt Disney [gave] special attention to" are "'human' sagas" and as a result "more endearing" than the rest of the segments.
 The Andrews Sisters: A Biography and Career Record notes that "the public liked the film and it was a box-office success".

 A 1948 review by the Pittsburgh Post-Gazette said the film was a "visual and auditory delight" and added that if Disney were able to reach his audience's other senses, "there's no doubt he'd be able to please them too".
 It says a "tuneful and functional soundtrack rounds out the Disney art".
 It said that Bumble Boogie "reverted back to fantasia-like interpretive technique".
 It also notes that the abstraction ends after Trees, and the final three shorts are "story-sequences".
 It says the simple story of Johnny Appleseed is done with "touching perception".
-It said Little Toot "is destined to become a fable of our time" and adds "the Andrew Sisters tell the story in lilting song".
+It said Little Toot "is destined to become a fable of our time" and adds "the Andrews Sisters tell the story in lilting song".
 The review ended with the author saying "deserving accolades will go to [Walt Disney] and his whole production staff, as well as to the staff whose voices he has used as well".

 A 1948 review of the film for The News-Sentinel described Pecos Bill as the best segment, and said it "caused a stir among the small fry in the audience".